Endowments & Restricted Funds for Granting

 Dufwa-Schild Academic Fund for math and English needs at Central High School.

 Wayne Peterson Science and Aerospace Fund for elementary student experiences relative to “anything that flies.”

-Steve Robinson Endowment for grants to enrich education of students and professional development of educators in physics, chemistry, and biology.
+Steve Robinson Endowment for grants to enrich the education of students and physics, chemistry, biology, and foreign language at any grade.

 Field of Interest Funds

-CF Industries Fund for innovative classroom projects that incorporate agriculture or the environment, with top priority to projects that focus on water quality education.
+CF Industries Fund for innovative classroom projects that incorporate agriculture or the environment, with top priority on projects that focus on water quality education.

 Linda Christenson Humanities Endowment to provide first-hand experiences in performance, literature, writing, languages, or other humanities subjects.